qiyfoundation/Qiy-Scheme/Qiy Node API.md

 This api is versioned using Semantic Versioning 2.0.0 and follows this specification.
 In addition, the following rules apply:

-    DigitalMe supports two major versions in the production environment: one primary version and one secondary version.
+    Two major versions are supported in the production environment: one primary version and one secondary version.
-    DigitalMe will support a secondary version for at least 6 months.
+    The secondary version will be supported for at least 6 months.
-    DigitalMe supports one development version in a development environment.
+    One development version is supported in a development environment.
-    A development version may change at any time.
+    The development version may change at any time.

 The current version of the api is returned by Get /api.